Hello dear frineds,

 I never was really interested in photography until I had my own children.

 My middle child, Clara, who is now 8, started modelling when she was 4 years old.
-I think that was the trigger that got me all started on this wonderful journey
+I think that was the trigger that got me all started on this wonderful journey.

 I loved taking photographs of my own kids and slowly updated my cameras over time until I finally invested in my first DSLR only 3 years ago.
 We were off on a family holiday to Canberra and I wanted some great quality photos of our family instead of the usual plain and boring photos produced by a point and shoot camera.
 It was a Nikon and a wonderful camera.